Celebrating Sixteen Years Online.

 • The preliminary hydrostatics

 Stage I is basically a process of ‘discovery’ wherein we mutually discover the best solution to your requests.
-In pursuit of that ‘discovery’ process we both propose concepts as well as solutions, then gauge our proposed solutions against the initial concept... or, possibly revise the original specification according to what we discover.
-This process is very flexible and adaptable.
-In general, the goal of Stage I is to establish the accommodations, styling, size, dimensions, and the target displacement in order to provide a "proof of concept" for the design.
+In pursuit of that ‘discovery’ process we will review our proposed design solutions against the original specification -- or possibly the initial specification will be revised according to what we discover.
+This process is both flexible and adaptable.

 Stage II - The Estimating Plans

-• The proposed Interior Profile and Arrangement Drawing
+• The proposed Interior Profile and Arrangement Plan

 Once those drawings have been approved, we can proceed knowing that further changes will be minimized.
 When completed, the Estimating Plans Package will include: